nickytd/fluent-bit-output-go/README.md

 make test         # both
 ```

-CI runs unit tests with the race detector via `make unit-test TEST_ARGS="-race -count=1"`.
-To match CI locally, run the same command.
-Bare `go test -race ./...` also works but
-bypasses `gotestsum` and the tools module.

 E2E tests require `fluent-bit` and `otelcol` on PATH.
 They start an OTel
 Collector with the debug exporter, run Fluent Bit with the plugin exporting
 via OTLP/HTTP, and assert that log records (resource attributes, severity,